ymlai87416/CarND-MPC-Project/README.md

 I then transform the path from world coordination system to the car coordination system.

 Under the car coordination system, the initial state of the car is (x'=0, y'=0, psi'=0, v'=v+a*dt).
-I than calculate the cross track error and the orientation error and pass them to the solver for the answer.
+I then calculate the cross track error and the orientation error and pass them to the solver for the answer.

 You can refer to this part of [main.cpp](https://github.com/ymlai87416/CarND-MPC-Project/blob/01f19a62560dd1954a607ecb501ce585f939d671/src/main.cpp#L112-L115) for actual implementation.

 ### Model Predictive Control with Latency

-In this project, the Model Predictive Control have a pre-set latency of 100 millisecond.
+In this project, the Model Predictive Control has a pre-set latency of 100 milliseconds.
 The 100 millisecond is set to allow MPC to calculate a more accurate solution and allow signal delay from other sensor components.

 Because of the delay, I have discussed the necessary code changes I have made in the previous section.
 They are